FREQUENTLY ASKED QUESTIONS

 Dakini is a unique style of movement.
 It’s much more than a workout or a pole dancing class; it’s a planned dance curriculum.
 Each student progresses at their own rate, through three different levels.
 Each level offers new challenges that correspond with the student’s growth in technical skill and self-confidence.
 In addition to pole movements, students explore sensuality through floor movements, personalized assignments, and the use of clothing and props.
 Most pole fitness programs offer only pole tricks, whereas Dakini is a journey of self-exploration.

-We offer yoga, strength training, and two types of pole classes; pole flow and pole tech.
-Both pole classes have beginner, intermediate, and advanced levels depending on previous experience and capability.
+We offer pole classes for beginner, intermediate, and advanced levels depending on previous experience and capability.
 Please check out our Classes page for more information.We also book Private Sessions and Parties, which we can customize to meet your needs.